Table of Contents

 Vascular access

-- Therakos UVAR XTS machine operates using a discontinuous flow; thus, it only requires a single needle venous access (J Clin Apher 2017;32:462)
+- Therakos UVAR XTS machine operates using a discontinuous flow; thus, it only requires single needle venous access (J Clin Apher 2017;32:462)

-- Therakos CELLEX machine operates using a continuous flow; thus, either single or double venous access can be used (J Clin Apher 2017;32:462)
+- Therakos CellEx machine operates using a continuous flow; thus, either single or double venous access can be used (J Clin Apher 2017;32:462)

 - ECP can be performed either with peripheral IV access or with a central venous catheter (CVC)

-- For patients undergoing chronic ECP, often a CVC is used to ensure adequate venous access
+- For patients undergoing chronic ECP, a CVC is often used to ensure adequate venous access

 Indications